Dolphins (NRL): Kristian Woolf era (2025–)

 In 2025, former assistant coach Kristian Woolf succeeded Wayne Bennett as head coach.
 Woolf's first win was in round 5 against the Gold Coast Titans at Cbus Super Stadium.
 In round 11 against the New Zealand Warriors at Suncorp Stadium, referee Peter Gough called "play on" after New Zealand looked to have spilt the ball forward; the next play resulted in a converted try worth six points.
-At full-time, the Dolphins lost the match by four points.
-The following week at Accor Stadium, the Dolphins achieved their first ever victory over the Canterbury-Bankstown Bulldogs, 44-8.
+The Dolphins lost the match by four points.
+The following week at Accor Stadium, the Dolphins achieved their first ever victory over the Canterbury-Bankstown Bulldogs, 44–8.
 Consequently, the Dolphins had recorded wins against every team since entering the NRL competition in 2023.
-In round 14, the Dolphins recorded their largest win by defeating the St George Illawarra Dragons 56-6.
-This largest winning margin was increased to 58-4 against the North Queensland Cowboys in round 15.
+In round 14, the Dolphins recorded their largest win by defeating the St George Illawarra Dragons 56–6.
+This largest winning margin was increased to 58–4 against the North Queensland Cowboys in round 15.
 This marked their third consecutive large victory margin win for a combined 158 points in just three rounds.
-Despite finishing the 2025 season in ninth place and missing the finals, the Dolphins scored the most points (721) of any team in the competition.
+Despite finishing the 2025 season in ninth place and missing the finals, the Dolphins scored the most points (721) of any team in the competition, and the most of any non-finals team in the history of the NRL, surpassing the 2001 Melbourne Storm.

+In the 2026 NRL season, the Dolphins won eight consecutive matches (1 May – 27 June).
+In round 24, Jamayne Isaako scored 1000 club points for the fewest NRL games (93); this broke the 1981 record (98) of Michael Cronin (Parramatta Eels).
+At the end of the regular season, the Dolphins finished third on the competition ladder and qualified for their first finals berth.
+On 12 September, they defeated the New Zealand Warriors 26-16 at Go Media Stadium in finals week 1 and qualified for but lost a preliminary final 20-36 against the Sydney Roosters at Suncorp Stadium on Friday 25 September.